Liberty Weekend: July 6, 1986: closing ceremonies

 The closing ceremonies took place at Giants Stadium in New Jersey.
 The closing ceremonies featured a tribute to sports and pop culture, with the following performers and speakers (in order): Fabian Forte, Frankie Avalon, Buddy DeFranco, Charlton Heston, Waylon Jennings, Gene Kelly, Patti LaBelle, Gerry Mulligan, Willie Nelson, Kenny Rogers, The Pointer Sisters, Manhattan Transfer, The Golden Boys of Bandstand, Shirley MacLaine, and Liza Minnelli.

 Broadcast

-The entire event was broadcast on ABC with Peter Jennings and Barbara Walters as commentators.
+The entire event was broadcast on ABC, with Peter Jennings and Barbara Walters as commentators.
 ABC News had paid $10 million for broadcasting rights.
 CBS also broadcast parts of the event, including Operation Sail 1986.

-Christian recording artist Sandi Patty recorded a new version of "The Star-Spangled Banner" which was played as part of the broadcast.
+Christian recording artist Sandi Patty recorded a new version of "The Star-Spangled Banner", which was played as part of the broadcast.

 Production

-In his book Even This I Get To Experience, television personality Norman Lear stated that he was the one who produced the four-day special, which he described as "my parade" of "tall ships."
-Lear also stated that he used the Israeli ship, The Galaxy, which set sail during the event, to host a private party celebrating his upcoming marriage to his fiancée Lyn and that he in part made the special so it was to coincide with this party as well.
+In his book Even This I Get To Experience, television personality Norman Lear stated that he was the one who produced the four-day special, which he described as "my parade" of "tall ships".
+Lear also stated that he used the Israeli ship, The Galaxy, which set sail during the event, to host a private party celebrating his upcoming marriage to his fiancée Lyn and that he in part made the special so that it would coincide with this party as well.